jsjoeio/joeprevite.com/content/2020-10-09-typescript/index.md

 ---
-slug: "typescript"
+slug: 'typescript'
-date: "2020-10-09"
+date: '2020-10-09'
-title: "TypeScript"
+title: 'TypeScript'
-description: "All the best articles, tips, and resources for learning TypeScript."
+description: 'All the best articles, tips, and resources for learning TypeScript.'
-tagline: "The best learning tips and resources"
+tagline: 'The best learning tips and resources'
 published: true
-tags: ["TypeScript"]
+tags: ['TypeScript']
 ---

 This is ever-growing guide with my best articles, tips and resources for learning TypeScript.
 Find what you need by the format of what you use to learn best!